shanmeng/CS6620/README.md

   -d '{"destination": "paris", "duration": 5, "weather": "cold"}'
 ```
 This sends a POST request with JSON data to the Flask API.

+## Requirements
+All dependencies are defined in requirements.txt and included in Docker containers.